Characters: Warhammer 40000 Orks

 - Obliviously Evil: Orks don't hate you.
 They're butchering your family and shelling your home because war is what they're made for, and the only thing they understand.
 Also, they're bored, and they don't understand that you might not enjoy it too.

 - Omnicidal Maniac: Every Ork wants to kill off all non-Ork life, partly because they view them as inferior, but mainly because it would be fun.

 - Our Goblins Are Different: Gretchin are a runtier variety of greenskin that the Orks bully into doing all the food preparation, message carrying, and anything else the Orks can't be bothered with.
-They may also be herded onto the battlefield to serve as slave labor, emergency rations, mine clearance, cover, rocket guidance systems, ammunition, and in desperate times, as actual infantry.
+They may also be herded onto the battlefield to serve as slave labor, emergency rations, mine clearance, cover, gun crews, rocket guidance systems, ammunition, and in desperate times, as actual infantry.
 They are smarter than the Orks, so they need plenty of "encouragement" to fulfill these roles, usually a Runtherd's whip or "Grot-Prod."
 Snotlings are even smaller, and probably not even sentient.
 Collectively, they're known as "Grots".

 - Our Orcs Are Different: Starting with the spelling.

-- The Pig Pen: Orks care for little beyond making war, and hygiene is rarely a consideration.
-Given their particular biology, living in filth does not carry the same health risks that it would among humans (and to some degree encourages growth).
-The official Citadel tank painting guide recommends that painters add lots of weathering to Ork vehicles, since they rarely bother to clean them.
+- The Pig Pen: Orks care little for personal hygiene, but given their particular biology living in filth does not carry the same health risks that it would among humans (and to some degree encourages growth).
+Citadel painting guides recommend adding lots of weathering and rust to Ork vehicles and equipment, since they rarely bother to clean them.

 - Plucky Comic Relief: Or the closest the setting has to it, which is not a good sign.